A Guide To Using Social Media In Boarding Schools

 Social media is an essential part of a boarding school's marketing strategy

-So, what more does a boarding school possibly need to get the word out?
+So, what more does a boarding school need to get the word out?
 Social media.
 Well-organized and beautifully executed social media!
 Why?
 Because that's what parents under the age of 50 expect.
 They do everything online.
 They research whatever they are thinking about buying or investing in thoroughly.
 And that includes sending a child to boarding school where they are looking at an annual investment of $50,000 or more.
 Social media informs parents.
-As a result, you must make sure that your social media presence gives parents the answers for which they are looking.
+As a result, you must make sure that your social media presence gives parents the answers to their questions.

 Social media as part of your marketing program

 Marketing drives your future intake of students.
-For many private schools, even five or ten empty seats can have a huge impact on their finances.
-Yes, I get the fact that the well-established schools have their future applicant pipelines full.
+For many private schools, even five or ten empty seats can significantly impact their finances.
+Yes, I get the fact that the well-established schools have their future applicant pipelines complete.
 In many cases, their pipelines are full for several years out.
-The small schools on the other hand sometimes seem to have to live from hand to mouth in terms of their future applicant pools.
+The small schools, on the other hand, sometimes seem to have to live from hand to mouth in terms of their future applicant pools.
 Those schools can be buffeted by the winds of change in local demographics.
 Consider what happens when real estate values rise.
 The young families who are your usual applicant pool move out of the area because they have been priced out of the market.
-Or businesses close and move to other areas.
-Once again one of your sources of potential applicants shrinks.
-This is the main reason why integrating social media into your marketing program is essential.
+Or businesses close and move to other places.
+Once again, one of your sources of potential applicants is shrinking.
+This is why integrating social media into your marketing program is essential.

 Using Facebook, Twitter, YouTube, and Pinterest to Promote Your School

 I know what you are thinking.
 "Can't I simply use Facebook as my only social media tool?"
-You could, but then you would be missing out on all the parents and students who prefer YouTube, Twitter or Pinterest.
+You could, but then you would miss out on all the parents and students who prefer YouTube, X, or Instagram.
 This article touches on the main points of using each type of social media.

 Facebook

 A picture is worth a thousand words.
-Essentially you need to post pictures to grab your readers' interest.
+Essentially, you need to post images to grab your readers' interest.
 Facebook followers scan posts.
 A great photo draws them in to read your copy and hopefully 'like' it and share it.
 Remember that absorbing information from the Internet is like drinking from a fire hydrant.
 There's just so much of it.
 That's why we scan pages.
 We only read in-depth when something catches our eye.
-So put a great picture in your Facebook posts.
-Then link to the in-depth content preferably elsewhere on your Web site.
+So, put a great picture in your Facebook posts.
+Then link to the in-depth content, preferably elsewhere on your Web site.

 YouTube

-Put your best foot forward and showcase everything that is wonderful about your school.
-Clips of sporting events, musicals, and school events will benefit from a less formal production.
+Put your best foot forward and showcase everything excellent about your school.
+Clips of sporting, musicals, and school events will benefit from a less formal production.
 These clips will create a more newsy, spontaneous, real-time viewing experience.

-Twitter works best for short posts.
-Sports scores, awards, the date and time of a performance or game, are all things Twitter does really well.
-Add a photo and a hashtag and you will receive lots of impressions, which is what Twitter calls views of your tweet.
+X (formerly Twitter) works best for short posts.
+It does really well with sports scores, awards, and the date and time of a performance or game.
+Add a photo and a hashtag, and you will receive lots of impressions, which is what Twitter calls views of your tweet.

 Pinterest